 Trauma is an event or dynamic that happens too much, too fast, or too soon for us to fully process.
-Perceived threats overwhelm our Autonomic Nervous System (ANS), and interrupt the healthy manageable shifts between sympathetic charge (“gas”/”go”) and parasympathetic discharge (“brakes”/”rest and digest”).
+Real and/or perceived threats overwhelm our Autonomic Nervous System (ANS), and interrupt the healthy manageable shifts between sympathetic charge (“gas”/”go”) and parasympathetic discharge (“brakes”/”rest and digest”).
 What traumatizes one person may not traumatize another; trauma is not determined by the circumstances.
 Rather, it’s the facility with which a person’s nervous system is able to metabolize the experience(s) that will lead to trauma or not.
-A dysregulated Autonomic Nervous System can manifest in many different ways including, but not limited to, excess muscle tension, chronic pain, anxiety, panic attacks, hyperactivity, depression, apathy, exhaustion, digestive issues, migraines, and more.
+A dysregulated Autonomic Nervous System can manifest in many different ways including, but not limited to, excess muscle tension, chronic pain, anxiety, panic attacks, hyperactivity, depression, apathy, exhaustion, digestive issues, autoimmune diseases, migraines, and more.

 The goal of Somatic Experiencing is to aid us in fully processing these overwhelming undigested events or dynamics that have gotten stuck in our nervous systems.
 Until we access resolution, our nervous systems are caught in feedback loops that, when triggered, behave as if the threats are still present.
 This can cause us to act as if the trauma is still occurring long after it has ended, because we are physiologically reacting in the exact same way as when the threat was perceived.